pasky/cocopf/README.md

 Other Approaches
 ----------------

-BBOB itself comes with a ``bbob_pproc.algportfolio`` module that allows one to simulate parallel run of multiple tested algorithms.
+COCOpf itself comes with a ``bbob_pproc.algportfolio`` module that allows one to simulate parallel run of multiple tested algorithms.
 Back-testing against past obtained results is also popular when researching algorithm portfolios with offline selection and it certainly is useful in that scenario.

-HyperBBOB's approach is different in three important aspects:
+COCOpf's approach is different in three important aspects:

-  * During online selection, algorithms are switched between their full iterations in HyperBBOB.
-However, algorithm iterations are not recorded in the BBOB dat files and back-testing using the algportfolio approach therefore allows for algorithm switching only between individual function evaluations (either after each evaluation, or after every N iterations).
+  * During online selection, algorithms are switched between their full iterations in COCOpf.
+However, algorithm iterations are not recorded in the COCO/BBOB dat files and back-testing using the algportfolio approach therefore allows for algorithm switching only between individual function evaluations (either after each evaluation, or after every N iterations).

-    We argue that HyperBBOB's approach is more realistic in the online selection setting as switching algorithms may not be appropriate after an arbitrary function evaluation - algorithms may evaluate the function a variable number of times, we may try to switch
+    We argue that COCOpf's approach is more realistic in the online selection setting as switching algorithms may not be appropriate after an arbitrary function evaluation - algorithms may evaluate the function a variable number of times, we may try to switch